Cryptodidymosphaerites: Distribution

 Close up of Princeton Chert outcrop showing volcanic ash (white layer at base), peaty coal (dark layer), and Chert layers (grey).
 Layer 36 is labelled.

 Cryptodidymosphaerites princetonensis is known exclusively from the Princeton Chert, a fossil locality in British Columbia, Canada, which comprises an anatomically preserved flora of Eocene Epoch age, with rich species abundance and diversity.
 The chert is located in exposures of the Allenby Formation on the east bank of the Similkameen River, 8.5 km south of the town of Princeton, British Columbia.

 Notable in conjunction with the coal seams of the Allenby Formation are sections of chert which formed during silica rich periods.
 The rapid cyclical changes from coal to chert and back are not noted in any other fossil locality in the world.
 An estimated 49 coal-chert cycles are known, though the exact conditions for this process are not well understood.
 Silica rich volcanic episodes in the region during deposition would have been needed for formation of the cherts, while slowly moving waters and gently subsiding terrains would be needed for the peats and fens to accumulate.
-Rates of organic deposition in swamps have been estimated at approximately 0.5-1 mm in modern temperate climates, this suggests the time needed for each 10-20 cm chert layer would be at least 100 years or more, with the full sequence of cycles taking place over no more than 15,000 years.
+Rates of organic deposition in swamps have been estimated at 0.5-1 mm in modern temperate climates, this suggests the time needed for each 10-20 cm chert layer would be at least 100 years or more, with the full sequence of cycles taking place over no more than 15,000 years.

 The Allenby Formation is the southern-most of the Eocene Okanagan Highlands lakes in British Columbia, and second most southern site after the Klondike Mountain Formation of Republic, Washington in northern Ferry County.
 The highlands, including the Allenby Formation, have been described as one of the "Great Canadian Lagerstätten" based on the diversity, quality and unique nature of the floral and faunal biotas that are preserved.
 The highlands temperate biome preserved across a large transect of lakes recorded many of the earliest appearances of modern genera, while also documenting the last stands of ancient lines.